 Middle children are more relaxed than the oldest children, probably because 2 .
-They're usually very sociable - the kind of people who get along with everybody.
-They are also usually sensitive to what other people need because 3 .
-For the same reason, they're often good at dealing with arguments, and they're always sympathetic to the ones on the losing side, or in general, to people who are having problems.
+They're usually very sociable - the kind of people who get on with everybody.
+They are also usually sensitive to what other people need, because 3 .
+For the same reason, they're often quite good at sorting out arguments, and they're always sympathetic to the ones on the losing side, or in general, to people who are having problems.
 On the other hand, middle children can sometimes be unambitious, and they can lack direction in life.